Archive for the ‘What’s New?’ Category

 Recently, there has been some discussion out of IBM about the possibility of using Watson-like technology for legal research, litigation and discovery.
 While this sounds like a great idea in the abstract, in reality, it remains to be seen whether Watson is capable of such an undertaking.

-For those who have no idea what I’m talking about, Watson is a room-sized computer created by IBM and named after its first president, Thomas J. Watson, that is capable of answering queries phrased in natural language.
-Watson became famous this past February when “he” prevailed on Jeopardy! against two of the biggest winners in the game show’s history.
+For those who have no idea what I’m talking about, Watson is a room-sized computer created by IBM and named after its first president, Thomas J.Read the rest

 Cell Phones are Computers – The Evolution of Technology

 For most people, the word “computer” conjures up images of a traditional desktop computer and monitor, or perhaps a laptop or even a netbook.
 Few, if any, would associate the word with their cellular phone.
 However, it is undeniable that modern cell phones are, more and more, performing tasks for which we would ordinarily use our computers.
-We can check our email, surf the web, stream music and videos, and download software, all with a little device that fits in our pocket.
+We can check our email, surf the web, stream music and videos, and download software, all with a little device that fits in our pocket.… Read the rest

 Legaltech New York